Blokyk/starkid/docs/StarKid-overview.md

   If yes, use that method, using the return value to determine if there was an error. *Those are sometimes called indirect parsers*

 This, however, does have limits.
-Besides [Recline's general restrictions](#restrictions), the auto parser cannot:
+Besides [StarKid's general restrictions](#restrictions), the auto parser cannot:
 - Discover extension methods ([issue #7](https://github.com/Blokyk/fuzzy-octo-chainsaw/issues/7))

 ### Manual parsers

-In case Recline cannot find a parsing method automatically, or if you'd like to override the default one, you can specify one yourself using the `[ParseWith(...)]` attribute:
+In case StarKid cannot find a parsing method automatically, or if you'd like to override the default one, you can specify one yourself using the `[ParseWith(...)]` attribute: